Ellenalexia/new-books/README.md

-# H1 Lists of new books
+# Lists of new books
-1. Use Millennium to get data about books that have been catalogued in the previous month in file with delimiter ^
+1. Use Millennium to get data about books that have been cataloged in the previous month in file with delimiter ^
 2. Use this script to take delimited data and output XML
 3. Use CMS to transform and publish XML